mcwhittemore/node-hooks/readme.md

 ### hooks init

 Installs hooks into the current project and seeds the project.json file if needed via npm init.
-If defaults have been saved they will be automatically be added to the project.

 #### Options

-* --skip-defaults: Skips the defaults
+* --add-defaults: Adds the defaults

 ### hooks add